14all-agency/shopify-llms-txt-directory/https-www-patiofyre-com.md

   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0685/7228/3129/files/metro-jetlamp-feature-image_732e20be-e4c1-4710-b2a3-ae48bd5403c6.png?v=1718110159
   Price: $0.00 USD
-- [Metro Jetlamp Outdoor Heater | Patiofyre](https://www.patiofyre.com/products/metro-jetlamp-with-bistro): Discover the Metro Jetlamp with a steel Bistro table, adding to the base model's appeal as a place to gather and socialize around.
+- [Metro Jetlamp with Bistro | Patiofyre](https://www.patiofyre.com/products/metro-jetlamp-with-bistro): Discover the Metro Jetlamp with a steel Bistro table, adding to the base model's appeal as a place to gather and socialize around.
 The table is designed to allow the allure of the fire to shine through.
-  Updated: 2025-10-17T22:08:50Z
+  Updated: 2025-10-22T22:15:02Z
   Vendor: PatioFyre
   Product Type:
   Availability: Available